SOFZP/CVK-See-Your-Stake-v3.0/README.md

 - Works with any cluster (```-um```, ```-ut```, or auto-detect from ```solana config```)
 - Retry logic for RPC and CLI queries
 - Supports custom sorting (e.g., by stake amount)
+- **Dynamic Data Source:** Automatically fetches and caches the latest list of stake pools from the [Solana Stake Pools Research](https://github.com/SOFZP/Solana-Stake-Pools-Research) repository

 ---